-Note: In order to graduate with a Bachelor of Science in Multimedia Design, a student must maintain a minimum cumulative grade point average (CGPA) of 2.0 and have attained a studio average of 2.30 in the final studio sequences (MUM 401 and MUM 402, MUM 410 and MUM 420).
+Note: In order to graduate with a Bachelor of Science in Multimedia Design, a student must have attained a studio average of 2.30 in the final studio sequences (MUM 405 and MUM 406).
 A student who does not attain the required 2.30 average must repeat the studio with the lower grade.